suchetamahato/Python-Project/README.md

 # Steps Followed

+🔸**Importing Libraries**

-🔸**Importing Libraries**: The code starts by importing necessary Python libraries, including NumPy, Pandas, Matplotlib, and Seaborn for data analysis and visualization.
+The code starts by importing necessary Python libraries, including NumPy, Pandas, Matplotlib, and Seaborn for data analysis and visualization.

+🔸**Loading Data**

-🔸**Loading Data**: It reads a CSV file ('Diwali Sales Dataset.csv') into a Pandas DataFrame ('df') using `pd.read_csv()`.
+It reads a CSV file ('Diwali Sales Dataset.csv') into a Pandas DataFrame ('df') using `pd.read_csv()`.
 It checks the shape, the first few rows, and general information about the dataset using `df.shape`, `df.head()`, and `df.info()`.

+🔸**Data Cleaning**

-🔸**Data Cleaning**: Dropped Unrelated or unnecessary columns ('Status' and 'unnamed1') using `df.drop()`.
+I dropped Unrelated or unnecessary columns ('Status' and 'unnamed1') using `df.drop()`.
 I checked null values using `pd.isnull(df).sum()` and dropped using `df.dropna()`.
 I also converted data types, e.g., changing the 'Amount' column to integer using `.astype()`.

+🔸**Data Exploration (EDA)**

-🔸**Data Exploration (EDA)**: Exploratory Data Analysis begins with a focus on different aspects of the dataset.
+Exploratory Data Analysis begins with a focus on different aspects of the dataset.

+🔸**Gender Analysis**

-🔸**Gender Analysis**: Counts and total amounts are analyzed by gender, and bar plots are created.
+Counts and total amounts are analyzed by gender, and bar plots are created.
 Insights are drawn about the gender distribution and purchasing power.

+🔸**Age Analysis**

-🔸**Age Analysis**: Counts and total amounts are analyzed by age group and gender, and bar plots are created.
+Counts and total amounts are analyzed by age group and gender, and bar plots are created.
 Insights are drawn about the age group distribution of buyers.

+🔸**State Analysis**

-🔸**State Analysis**: Total orders and total sales are analyzed for the top 10 states.
+Total orders and total sales are analyzed for the top 10 states.
 Bar plots provide insights into the most active states in terms of orders and sales.

+🔸**Marital Status Analysis**

-🔸**Marital Status Analysis**: Counts are analyzed by marital status, and a bar plot is created.
+Counts are analyzed by marital status, and a bar plot is created.
 Insights are drawn about the marital status of buyers and their purchasing power, with a focus on gender.

+🔸**Occupation Analysis**

-🔸**Occupation Analysis**: Counts are analyzed by occupation, and a bar plot is created.
+Counts are analyzed by occupation, and a bar plot is created.
 Insights are drawn about the occupation distribution of buyers.

+🔸**Product Category Analysis**

-🔸**Product Category Analysis**: Counts are analyzed by product category, and a bar plot is created.
+Counts are analyzed by product category, and a bar plot is created.
 Insights are drawn about the most sold product categories.

+🔸**Top Sold Products**

-🔸**Top Sold Products**: The top 10 most sold products are identified and plotted using a bar plot.
+The top 10 most sold products are identified and plotted using a bar plot.

 # Insights